tobybreckon/python-examples-cv/README.md

 ### Re-usable Exemplar Components (Python Classes):

-For teaching and learning, this codebase contains several re-usable exemplar elements that offer more general insight:
+This codebase contains the following re-usable exemplar elements:

 - ```camera_stream.py``` - a re-usable threaded camera class, that is call compatible with the existing OpenCV VideoCapture class, designed to always deliver the latest frame from a single camera without buffering delays (used by all examples if available).